Ukrainian survivor: Only a 'monster' would attack a mall

 The crowded mall in Kremenchuk, which housed the largest toy store in town, is now the latest shorthand for allegations of war crimes against Russia.
 As with earlier attacks on a theater, a train station and a hospital elsewhere in Ukraine, authorities in Moscow said the mall was not the target.

 One day after the airstrike, the scene still smelled of charred debris.
-Grit hung in the air, irritating the skin and filling throats already tender from screaming.
-Visitors laid red carnations, a spot of color in the still smoking ruins.
+Grit hung in the air, irritating the skin and throats.
+Visitors laid red carnations, a spot of color in the still-smoking ruins.

-Survivors and other residents shared images on social media that showed the burned body of a woman, white sneakers still intact, who appeared to have been caught in the blast as she tried to run.
+Images on social media showed the burned body of a woman, white sneakers still intact, who appeared to have been caught in the blast as she tried to run.
 In another video, around the time of impact, a man could be heard calling for his mother.

 One mall employee, who gave only his first name, Oleksandr, said he had stepped outside with a colleague for a cigarette when the air raid siren went off.
 He described the moment of impact.